monster-js/monster-js/docs/store/subscriptions.md

 # Subscriptions

-In this section, we will explore how to subscribe to state and selector changes in the Weco JS Framework Store.
+In this section, we will explore how to subscribe to state and selector changes in the Monster JS Framework Store.
 Subscriptions allow you to listen for changes in the store and update your application’s UI or logic in response to those changes.

 ## 1. What is a Subscription?

-A subscription in the Weco JS Framework Store allows components or services to be notified when a specific part of the state or selector has changed.
+A subscription in the Monster JS Framework Store allows components or services to be notified when a specific part of the state or selector has changed.
 This is an essential concept for creating reactive applications, as it allows your UI to stay in sync with the store's state automatically.

 ## 2. Subscribing to State Changes